-Following the passage of the 1980 amendment practitioners questioned whether the parties to a premarital agreement should be able to agree that wages and salaries and other personal earnings will be the acquiring spouse's separate property.
+Following the passage of the 1980 amendment to Art.
+XVI, § 15, some commentators questioned whether the parties to a premarital agreement should be able to agree that wages and salaries and other personal earnings will be the acquiring spouse's separate property.
 For example, Professor Sampson noted:

-It remains to be seen whether revising the type of agreement entered into here to contemplate a present partition of future earnings will suffice to take the parties completely out of community property Generally, I hope not, although I also tend to believe that folks ought to be able to do what they want with their property.
+It remains to be seen whether revising the type of agreement entered into here to contemplate a present partition of future earnings will suffice to take the parties completely out of the community property system.
+Generally, I hope not, although I also tend to believe that folks ought to be able to do what they want with their property.
 On the other hand, an agreement such as this between a doctor and his to be housewife seems clearly abusive and overreaching.
 Editor's note, Family Law, State Bar Section Report, Vol. 87-6, Fall 1987, pp. 35-36.